MartinHN/PdPulpito/README.md

 Multiple instance
 ---------
-* works only within mono threaded hosts (Ableton ->disable MultiCoreSupport)
+* !!! works only within mono threaded hosts !!!
+(Ableton ->disable MultiCoreSupport)
+* should work in multi threaded host if no timed objects are used (metros, makenote... )
 * Pd symbols are shared : make sure to $0 out non shared variables (send/recieves/arrays)

 Multitouch